URStreamSight/URStreamSight.github.io/README.md

 The [transcript](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Vlog%20Transcripts/2021-02-04%20Vlog%20Script.pdf) for the vlog has been uploaded to GitHub for viewing as well.

+# Project Update #5 Vlog
+The project update #5 vlog [video](https://youtu.be/GGd6oA8uBCE)

+The [transcript](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Vlog%20Transcripts/2021-03-18%20Vlog%20Script.pdf) for the vlog has been uploaded to GitHub for viewing, as well as the [presentation](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Vlog%20Transcripts/2021-03-18%20Vlog%20Presentation.pdf)

 # Project Scrum Presentations
 [October 5 Scrum](https://github.com/URStreamSight/URStreamSight.github.io/blob/master/Scrum/Oct%205%20Scrum.pptx)
 - Lo-fi protoypes, and a lot of documentation